Cost of LivingUpdated May 2026

 Stable

-Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Wichita
+Average Cost of Living in Wichita

 Typical Cost Range in Wichita

--7% vs national average
+-17% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Wichita?
+What Affects Cost of Living in Wichita?

-Understanding cost of living costs in Wichita requires understanding the city itself.
+Understanding cost of living in Wichita requires understanding the city itself.
 The economy runs on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short.
 Front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 And the climate adds its own wrinkle: the polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.

 What Matters Most